The Harris-Venkatesh conjecture for derived Hecke operators II: a unified Stark conjecture: Global Rankin--Selberg periods

-\subsection{Global Rankin--Selberg periods}
+\section{Global Rankin--Selberg periods}

 Let $f_1$ and $f_2$ be two homomorphic cusp forms of weight $1$ for a congruence subgroup $\Gamma$ of $\PSL_2(\Z)$ with central character $\omega$ and $\omega^{-1}$ respectively.
-Then we define their Rankin--Selberg pairing (or Rankin--Selberg period),
+Then we define their Rankin--Selberg period (or Rankin--Selberg pairing),

 where $d\mu = \frac {dxdy}{y^2}$.
 This definition does not depend on the choice of $\Gamma$ and extends to a pairing on the space $S_1(\omega)$ and $S_1(\omega^{-1})$ of forms of weight $1$ with central character $\omega^{\pm 1}$: